cwbaker/doc/index.md

 ## Usage

-Use Doc as a remote theme by adding the following to `_config.yaml` for your Jekyll site:
+Use Doc as a remote theme by adding the following in *_config.yaml*:

 ~~~yaml
 remote_theme: cwbaker/doc